archie-swif/search-engine/README.md

 ## Usage

-Navigate to [localhost:8080](http://localhost:8080) to open a swagger page
+Navigate to http://localhost:8080 to open a swagger page

-Three rest APIs are available to test the search-engine app
+Four rest APIs are available to test the search-engine app

 ![swagger](swagger2.png)